AlexandreAero/among-us-web-animations/README.md

 </script>
 ```

-But if you just want to test it out without adding it to your website, download this files :
+But if you just want to test it out without adding it to your website, click [here](amogus.tiiny.site)